Fellowship in Disaster Medicine and Healthcare Emergency Management (DM-HEM)

 The goal of the Fellowship in Health Policy Research and Translation is to train leaders in emergency medicine who design, conduct, and translate innovative research and practice changes into health policy.

-Both the International Emergency Medicine Fellowship at BWH and the Global Health Fellowship at MGH prepares leaders in international health and international emergency systems.
+The Fellowship in Global Emergency Medicine prepares leaders in international health and international emergency systems.
 Fellows develop skills in humanitarian aid and disaster response, emergency systems development, health program administration and funding, cross-cultural collaboration, international public health, and human rights.

 Fellowship in Medical Simulation